 Supervisor: Greg Wadley

-Listening to music can powerfully impact a listener's emotions, and it has long been known that people use music to regulate their emotional states.
-Recent digital platforms extend and refine this power by making an almost-unlimited selection of music ubiquitously available.
-This project will investigate how, where, when and why people use music technologies to shape their moods and emotions in daily life.
+This project investigates how people use digital technologies to shape their emotional states.
+For example, listening to music can powerfully impact a listener's emotions, and it has long been known that people use music to regulate their emotional states.
+Recent digital platforms extend and refine this power by making an almost-unlimited selection of content ubiquitously available.
+This project will investigate how, where, when and why people use technologies to shape moods and emotions in daily life.
 You will use "in the wild" HCI methods such as interviews, diaries and experience sampling, as well as psychological measures, to study emerging practices in digital emotion regulation.
 You will be expected to recruit 5 to 10 participants: these may be fellow students or other cohorts.
 Expected background: Familiarity with HCI methods for understanding user experience.